cjrh/lifter/README.md

 Take your pick.
 (By the way, `dictomatic` is another one of my hobby projects, and `lifter` will download that binary for you too.)

-> :warning: WARNING: This is an *alpha-quality hobby project*.
-I do use this
-> tool myself, but I started this project mainly to learn rust.
-While I
-> appreciate community input, I don't have much extra time to spend on this and
-> I'll be unresponsive to issue reports.
-I will however happily merge PRs with
-> improvements.

 ## Demo